gautada/postgresql/README.md

 # PostgeSQL

-FF - [PostgreSQL](https://www.postgresql.org) PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+[PostgreSQL](https://www.postgresql.org) PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.